rki-mf1/covsonar/README.md

 <img src="logo.png"  width="134" height="134" align="right"><br><br><br><br><br>

+# :warning: Attention :warning:

+*covSonar will move into [new home](https://github.com/rki-mf1/covsonar) :dash: at the end of May 2022. **This repository will be no longer MAINTAINED**, please report any new issue into the new reporsitory :speech_balloon:*

 # covSonar

 covSonar is a database-driven system for handling genomic sequences of SARS-CoV-2 and screening genomic profiles.

 <img src="https://img.shields.io/badge/covSonar-1.1.4-pink" />

 ## 1. Prerequisites